logicalmechanism/token-vault/README.md

 to calculate the current time in Unix time.
 It will then use the user input to determine the end time.
 This information will be placed into the datum file for later use.

-The locking script assumes some token.
+The locking script assumes some token but it can be adapted for any combination of tokens.
+The maximum amount of tokens a single UTxO may hold inside this contract has not been tested as it is outside the scope of the project.
+The contracts are design to lock an NFT or some amount of a fungible token on a single UTxO.

+The lock test script assume the token information below.
 Please update the script for whichever token you wish to lock.
 ```bash
 # token information
 policy_id="f61e1c1d38fc4e5b0734329a4b7b820b76bb8e0729458c153c4248ea"